aidanwhiteley/books/README.md

 by specifying their email on Google / Facebook.
 See the books:users:default:admin:email setting.

 ## Security
-Lots of to and froing on this.
-When two of the main JWT related companies can't agree of where to store a JWT token, you know alarm bells should be ringing a little bit.
+Lots of to and froing on this as the two of the main JWT related companies can't seem to agree on where to store a JWT token.
 Stormpath (who joined forces with Okta) [say](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) use cookies.
 Auth0 [say](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) use local storage.